mcormack/linux-command-reference/README.md

 ### cat

+* -n: Displays the output with line numbers.
+* -E: Displays a $ character at the end of each line.
+* -s: Squeezes multiple adjacent empty lines into one.

-You can also join multiple files into a new file:
+You can join multiple files into a new file:

 ```bash
 cat file1.txt file2.txt > merged.txt